 Ann Gisinger is the Director of Business Operations for the Environmental Business Council of New England.
 Ann joined the staff at EBC in January 2012 following several years as an environmental educator with The Trustees of Reservations.

 Ann manages the EBC’s administration, including finances, marketing, industry and vendor relationships, and EBC events and programs.
-Working closely with the EBC’s Executive Director and Member Services Coordinator, Ann is also involved with strategic planning and membership development.
+Working closely with the EBC’s Executive Director and Executive Committee, Ann is also involved with strategic planning, membership development, and the successful operation of EBC.
 Her previous work included place-based education, program development and management, and visitor services with The Trustees of Reservations.
 She received her Master of Science degree in Biology as well as a Certificate in Management of Community Organizations from Tufts University in Medford, MA and her Bachelor of Science degree in Evolutionary Biology and Ecology from the University of Rochester in Rochester, NY.
-Ann currently serves on the steering committee of the Tufts Environmental Alumni and as Board Member and Clerk for the Massachusetts Environmental Education Society.
+Ann currently serves as Board President of the Massachusetts Environmental Education Society.

 Jackson Bailey is the Marketing & Program Manager for the Environmental Business Council of New England.
 Jackson joined the EBC in August 2017.
 He previously interned with the non-profit Clean Production Action in Somerville, MA, as well as Citizens for a Healthy Bay in Tacoma, WA.

 Jackson manages all aspects of the EBC’s email communications, social media presence, website, and contact databases.
 He plays an integral role in handling communications & marketing, program support, and assists with EBC’s operational goals.
 Jackson received his Bachelor’s in Communications with a Concentration in Environmental Studies from the University of Massachusetts Amherst.